Eglish NS Board of Management

 Eglish N.S is a school in the west of Ireland.
 It is located on Eglish road, Eglish, Ahascragh, Ballinasloe, Co.
 Galway.
 A small school, It has 3 classroom teachers.
 Eglish NS is 116 years old.
 We have a playground and two pitches for playing sport.
 One of the pitches is 3.5 acres.

-Some of our staff pictured above, celebrating MAD SCIENTIST's DAY, a celebration to mark the receipt of the Discovery Primary Science Award 2015 for excellence in STEM (Science, Technology, Engineering and Maths).
-Missing from picture are Ms. Devine, Ms Colohan and Ms. Moclair
+Some of our staff pictured above, celebrating MAD SCIENTIST's DAY, a celebration to mark the receipt of the Discover Primary Science Award for excellence in STEM (Science, Technology, Engineering and Maths).

 Teaching Staff of 2012-2013 welcoming a visiting Principal from a Primary School in Melbourne, Australia to Eglish.

-2016-2017 - The dedicated team at Eglish NS is made up of Principal: Siobhan Fitzgerald, Class teachers: Carmel Moore (Deputy Principal), Edel Devine, Caroline Moclair and Special Education Support Teachers: Elizabeth Mulry, Siobhan Fitzgerald, Kathy Colohan (Part-time), Lynn Daniels (Shared with Caltra NS) and Carmel Rush (Shared with Ballyforan NS) and SNA Bernie Glynn.
+2020/2021: The dedicated team at Eglish NS is made up of Principal: Siobhan Fitzgerald, Class teachers: Edel Devine, Tom Gavin.
+Special Education Support Teachers: Elizabeth Mulry, Caroline Moclair (Acting Deputy Principal), Tadhg Fahy, Carmel Moore and SNA Bernie Glynn.

 Our school opened its doors for the first time in 1899.
 When Eglish N.S was first built there was a fire place and students would bring in turf every day to school.
 They would light a fire to keep warm because they had no radiators.
 The subjects were different as well.
 In school they were taught how to knit, sew, cook etc....Punishments then were very different too.
 Aaaaaah!
 Nowadays there is much more of a focus on positive behaviour as we, children are such little angels.